pascallaliberte/sharpen.page/_posts/2020-09-18-via-negativa-inverse-freelancing-advice.md

   "'What advice can I safely ignore?'
 You're upping your freelancing/consulting biz and you've been digging up advice from the webz.
 Find your ideal client.
 Increase your rates.
 Maybe inverse advice (via negativa) might take you further."
 ---

-Following up on last week's article on [Via Negativa: Inverse Product Advice][via-negativa-product], let's see **how negative statements can take us further when talking about freelancing/consulting**.
+In this [other article][via-negativa-product] on Via Negativa: Inverse Product Advice, let's see **how negative statements can take us further when talking about freelancing/consulting**.

 [via-negativa-product]: {% post_url 2020-09-11-via-negativa-inverse-product-advice %}